 There's gas and then there's gas

-In respect of gas as a fuel there are large differences, i.e. the 500 busses of the Viennese transport services are powered by OMV liquid gas, also known as propane and butane.
-Liquid gas is created during the distillation process of crude oil in the refinery.
-In contrast with natural gas, it is heavier than air, evaporates more slowly, and is more flammable.
-Standard liquid gas vehicles must under no account be operated with natural gas.
-By the way, the natural gas sold in OMV filling stations is predominantly from domestic sources.
+With respect to gas as a fuel, there are differences: Liquid petroleum gas (LPG), also known as propane or butane, is created during the distillation process of crude oil in the refinery.
+In contrast to natural gas, it is heavier than air, evaporates more slowly, and is more flammable.
+Standard liquid gas vehicles must under no account be operated with natural gas/ CNG.

-In principle, every spark-ignited engine can be operated with natural gas, therefore, most vehicles from European and Japanese manufacturers can be converted.
-Furthermore, the automobile industry already offers a row of mass produced NGVs (Natural Gas Vehicles), which are either monovalent (only with natural gas) or bivalent (with natural gas and gasoline).
-These are fitted with under-floor natural gas tanks; therefore, no loss in space is incurred.
-The marginal additional costs are quickly compensated through lower fuel prices and above all improved fuel economy.
+In principle, every Otto-engine can be operated with gas.
+Furthermore, the automobile industry already offers a row of mass-produced CNG-vehicles which are either monovalent (only run on CNG) or bivalent (run on CNG and gasoline).
+These are fitted with under-floor gas tanks; therefore, no loss of space is incurred.

-When operating a natural gas vehicle in Austria, a so-called service book must be carried.
+When operating a CNG-vehicle in Austria, a so-called service book must be carried.
 This is a document that must contain the following:

 - Functional specifications and technical data